What’s Going Wrong with Strategy Execution?

 The Bottom Line

-Is your strategy being implemented successfully across your organization?
-A successful strategy must be clear, understood, well-supported, aligned with talent and culture, occasionally adjusted, and continually monitored.
-Certainly not easy, but often the difference between success and failure.
+Is your strategy being executed effectively across the organization?
+For a strategy to succeed, it must be clear, widely understood, fully supported, aligned with both talent and culture, periodically refined, and continuously monitored.
+It’s not easy — but it’s often the defining difference between success and failure.

 To learn more about how to better execute strategy, download 3 Big Mistakes to Avoid When Cascading Your Corporate Strategy